Willamette High School: History

 Willamette High School first opened to students on September 26, 1949.
 The opening of Bethel School District's only comprehensive high school was the culmination of a process that began on April 9, 1948.
 On this date, the rural Lane County, Oregon communities of Bethel, Clear Lake, Danebo and Irving passed a measure to consolidate and build the high school.
 A 50 acre school site was purchased on May 17, 1948.
 Funding was provided by bond levies passed on May 11, 1948, and October 20, 1948.
 Willamette was an early candidate for interior filming location in Grease.
 In November 2012, Bethel voters approved a $10 million science wing.
 In 2022 a new $3 million CTE building was approved for classes like graphic design, photography and kitchen type classes to take place.

 Academics

 In 2008, 79% of the school's seniors received a high school diploma.
 Of 316 students, 251 graduated, 37 dropped out, five received a modified diploma, and 23 were still in high school in 2009.

-In 2022 88% of the school's seniors have a high school diploma.
-Out of 359 students, 319 graduated and 40 dropped out.
+In 2022, 88% of the school's seniors had a high school diploma.
+Out of 359 students, 319 graduated, and 40 dropped out.

+In 2025, Willamette High School increased its graduation rate from 89.9% to 91.6%, which was the highest graduation record yet.